Canton Synchronization Domain on Fabric

 Distributed Trust

 A Fabric network can be operated by multiple organizations forming a consortium and distributing the trust among the organizations.
-The Mediator(s) and Domain Manager can only be operated by a single entity, so there is no distribution of trust for these nodes.
+The mediator(s) and sync domain manager can only be operated by a single entity, so there is no distribution of trust for these nodes.

 Transaction Metadata Privacy